krishraghav/caaprotests-global/README.md

 -----

-This resource is inspired by the 'Beyond Lennon Walls' project.
+This resource is inspired by the '(Beyond Lennon Walls)[https://github.com/hongkonggong/beyond-lennon-walls]' project.
 It is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 We welcome suggestions, contributors and translation volunteers - [get in touch](mailto:contact@krishcat.com), or make a GitHub pull request to this project!